Connect with a certified trainer for free

 Recovery

-Depending on the severity of tendonitis, recovery without surgery can take as little as two to four weeks, or up to two to four months.
+Depending on the severity of rotator cuff tendonitis, recovery without surgery can take as little as two to four weeks or up to two to four months.
 If you require surgery, recovery can range from six to 10 weeks.

-Following surgery for rotator cuff tendonitis, your arm will be placed in a sling.
+Following surgery for rotator cuff inflammation, your arm will be placed in a sling.
 This limits movement and allows the shoulder to heal.
-Once directed by your doctor, the sling will be removed and your doctor will start you on an exercise program to strengthen the muscles of the shoulder and help you regain range of motion.
+Once directed by your doctor, the sling will be removed, and your doctor will start you on an exercise program to strengthen the muscles of the shoulder and help you regain range of motion.

 You should not return to overhead sports until you are pain-free and have recovered with full range of motion and strength.